eeee897/RendMate/README.md

   - Track rental history and provide reviews.

 - **Lender**
+  - Can do CRUD for each item to rent.
+  - Before upload very first item as Lender, users need to verify themselves.
   - List items for rent with detailed descriptions and images.
   - Accept or reject rental requests.
   - Track earnings and feedback from renters.